• Skip to main content

 Lincoln Park

 This park has it all!
 Definitely my favorite in West Seattle and top five in the entire area.
 While the full service recreation options like playing fields, picnic areas and a swimming pool abound, the scenery is simply fantastic on all accounts.
-I like to park at nearby Lowman Beach Park and walk down Beach Drive SW to the trail head — North Beach Trail — which starts out along the gravel boardwalk which hugs the line of a half-moon agate beach.
+I like to park at nearby Lowman Beach Park and walk down Beach Drive SW to the trail head — North Beach Trail (photo above) — which starts out along the gravel boardwalk which hugs the line of a half-moon agate beach.
 Greenery overflows above the path, creating ample shade while joggers whiz by and children play in the creative formations of driftwood assembled along the concrete sea wall.

-Once at Colman Pool check out the triangular lean-to’s made from upright driftwood (photo below) and continue on the path or beach towards the efficient Fauntleroy Ferry Terminal.
+Once at Colman Pool check out the triangular lean-to’s made from upright driftwood (photo shown) and continue on the path or beach towards the efficient Fauntleroy Ferry Terminal.
 The workhorse marine vessels move between here and Vashon Island all day long and offer a peaceful reminder of island life in the Puget Sound.

 When the beach transitions to private property continue on the path up a driveway-like road and find the Bluff Trail for the return trek.
 A rich weave of western cedar, maple, madrone and douglas fir form a hedge and it feels like a trip deep into the woods — until the vegetation opens up to spectacular views of the beach below, water ahead and mountains afar.
 Every now and then ferries glide by and all seems right with the world.

-Fauntelory Ferry Dock — to Vashon Island
+Fauntleroy Ferry Dock — to Vashon Island

 It can be fun to continue the journey onward to Vashon Island, which is island living in the best of all worlds.
 There is regular ferry access to two mainland points (Fauntleroy to the east and Pt.
 Defiance Park/Tacoma to the south) and the feel of the island is that of a tight knit, rural community.
 Nature, views and a disconnect from the busy city all make Vashon a very special place.
 For more information, check out my article about navigating the Washington State Ferry system.